labyrinthinesecurity/silhouette/README.md

 Run minimize.py

-This will generate a file called silhouette.html, as well as a CSV containing cluster ID, SPN counts per cluster, inner silhouette, outer silhouette, and de-escalation score.
+This will generate a file called silhouette.html, as well as a CSV containing cluster ID, SPN counts per cluster, desired silhouette, outer silhouette, and de-escalation score.

 # De-escalation